-In 2019, Air France took delivery of its first Airbus A350-900.
-This new-generation aircraft consumes 25% less fuel and its noise footprint has also been reduced by 40%.
 In total, the airline has ordered 41 Airbus A350-900s, which will continue to be delivered at a steady pace until 2025.
 In September 2023, the Air France-KLM Group announced an additional order for 50 Airbus for Air France and KLM, with the first deliveries expected as from 2026.